 At some online casinos, in the “cashier” area of your account you’ll see a space where you can input a bonus code.
 Depending on the offer in question, redeeming this code may credit your account with a number of free-spins, a bonus amount or it could even open up a matched deposit bonus.
 You won’t find them often at online casinos, but some of the larger bookmakers still use them occasionally in their sportsbooks so you might come across them.

 Device-specific bonuses are something we’ve seen a lot more of in recent years, and they’re designed for players using a mobile device.
 Usually these promotions are only available to players who are either using the site’s mobile app, or certain mobile-optimized games, and these bonuses can be made available to all mobile device players or those just on Android/iOS devices.
-When a casino launched a mobile app (quite a pivotal moment for most sites) they tend to run major mobile promotions, and this can include giving away free-spins, matched deposit bonuses and more to mobile players.

 High Roller Bonus